Marcelo Sarvas: Major League Soccer

 On December 6, 2011, it was announced that Sarvas had signed for Los Angeles Galaxy in Major League Soccer.
 Sarvas stayed with Los Angeles for three seasons, winning two MLS Cup championships.

 On January 15, 2015, he was traded with an international roster spot to Colorado Rapids in exchange for allocation money and the #3 ranking in the allocation ranking.

 On 1 February 2016, Colorado traded Sarvas to D.C.
 United in exchange for targeted allocation money and a conditional 2018 MLS SuperDraft pick.
 He scored his only goal for D.C.
 United against the New York Red Bulls by a penalty kick in the 70th minute.
 The game ended in a 2–2 tie.
 He was out of contract with United following the 2017 season.

+Arena soccer

+In August 2024, Sarvas was called up to the United States national arena soccer team for a September friendly against Mexico.

+On October 15, 2024, Sarvas signed a two-year contract with the Empire Strykers of the Major Arena Soccer League.

-Post career
+Coaching career

 As of 10 April 2020, Sarvas is listed as U-19 Coach for the Colorado Rapids Youth Development Staff.

 Sarvas joined LA Galaxy's Academy coaching staff on 1 July 2020.

 On 26 August 2022, Sarvas was named head coach of LA Galaxy II in the USL Championship, replacing Yoann Damet who was added to the first team staff.
 Sarvas had previously served as U-17 and U-19 manager in the Galaxy Academy.